Why should you use a drone flight planning app for photogrammetry?

-Flight apps tailored for UAV mapping also let you configure camera settings like angle, shutter speed, and ISO, as well as the overlap between photos.
+Flight apps tailored for UAV mapping also let you configure camera settings such as angle, shutter speed, and ISO, as well as the overlap between photos.

-This important safety feature lets you see TFRs and other no-fly zones on the map as you plan your flight and may even prevent you from plotting waypoints in illegal airspace.
+This important safety feature lets you see temporary flight restrictions (TFRs) and other no-fly zones on the map as you plan your flight.
+It may even prevent you from plotting waypoints in illegal airspace.

 As stated above, most UAV mappers can supplement their automated flights with manual flights to capture the occasional tower, tree, and building.
 But if a significant part of your business is modeling vertical structures, it might be worth finding an app that offers more than the standard “lawnmower” flight paths.
 Be aware that you may have to pay a steeper price.

-We hope this post has demystified the concept of flight apps and convinced you of their value in UAV mapping/photogrammetry.
+We hope this post has demystified the concept of flight apps and convinced you of their value in UAV mapping and photogrammetry.
 Let us know if we’ve missed any important app features.
 Most of all, fly safely.